Services & Industries

 “Cannabis License Rights Transfer 101 – Planning Is Key,” Tonkon Torp Legal Update, Sept.
 2021

 “The State of Oregon Cannabis Licensing – When Can We Expect New Licenses?”
 Tonkon Torp Legal Update, Aug.
 2021

 “Investment Adviser Representatives May Be Subject to CE Requirements,” Tonkon Torp Legal Update, June 2021

-“New Advertising and Marketing Rule(s) for Investment Advisers,” Oregon State Bar Securities Regulation Section, April 2021
+“New Advertising and Marketing Rule(s) for Investment Advisers,” OSB Securities Regulation Section, April 2021

 “SEC Division of Examinations Announces 2021 Priorities,” Tonkon Torp Legal Update, March 2021

 “SEC Publishes Revised Investment Adviser Marketing Rule, Effective May 4, 2021,” Tonkon Torp Legal Update, March 2021

 Moderator, “What’s in Store for Oregon Cannabis M&A,” Jan.
 2021

 “Compliance and Enforcement Update,” Greater Portland Compliance Association, Oct.
 2020